 - Have my own bank account and choose how to spend money from work

-- Be as independent as possible and help decide where and how I live
+- Help decide where and how I live

 - Healthcare that does not violate my rights